yigitaktan/XeQueryReplayer/ab-test/README.md

 - **NONE**: Stops capturing new queries
 - **CUSTOM (SQL Server 2019+)**: Captures queries based on custom capture policy options

+> [!WARNING]
+> Query Store can drop or evict data if it reaches its storage limits.
+Size **Max Storage Size** based on your expected replay volume and concurrency, and monitor usage during the run to avoid losing evidence needed for comparison.

-For Max Storage Size, I usually set 10 GB for this type of testing, and it’s often sufficient.
-However, the right value depends heavily on your workload, especially how many concurrent transactions per second you’re generating during replay.
+For Max Storage Size, I usually set 10 GB for this type of testing, and it's often sufficient.
+However, the right value depends heavily on your workload, especially how many concurrent transactions per second you're generating during replay.
 So, in real projects, you should size this per database based on your expected capture volume.